jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 > Here it's probably best to paste in the whole library.

-# Getting rid of linear behaviour
+# Getting rid of linear behavior

+> This is related to "Binary random access lists" in Okasaki.

 As we noted in a previous section, partial computations sometimes cannot be performed.
 This is indeed a very common case: if the output we construct is a list, then the spine of the list can only be constructed once we get hold of the very tail of it.
-In particular, our system will behave very badly for a parser that returns its input umodified:
+In particular, our system will behave very badly for a parser that returns its input unmodified:

 ~~~~
 identity = case_